| Title awarded: Family Medicine Specialist |

 We understand the importance of primary health care: Family medicine is fundamental to primary health care, being the gateway to the health care system for many people.
 Family physicians are experts in the early detection of disease, the management of chronic conditions and the monitoring of patients' general health.

-At UNINAVARRA, we have advanced resources for training in family medicine.
+At UNINAVARRA, we have advanced resources for family medicine training.
 The High Complexity Simulated Hospital (HUSAC) gives students the opportunity to practice in a realistic environment with state-of-the-art technology.
-In addition, we have strategic alliances with important health institutions, such as the Medilaser Clinic, so that students can perform professional practices in a quality clinical environment.
+In addition, we have strategic alliances with important health institutions, so that students can perform professional practices in a quality clinical environment.

 If you are interested in providing comprehensive medical care and being an agent of change in people's health, the specialization in family medicine at UNINAVARRA will provide you with the necessary tools and knowledge to excel in this vitally important field.